awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-volume.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AvailabilityZone`  <a name="cfn-ec2-volume-availabilityzone"></a>
-The Availability Zone in which to create the volume\.
+The ID of the Availability Zone in which to create the volume\.
+For example, `us-east-1a`\.
 *Required*: Yes
 *Type*: String
 *Update requires*: Updates are not supported\.